Ranuja01/cycompile/README.md

 By integrating `CyCompile` into your existing workflows, whether for machine learning, numerical algorithms, or custom algorithms, you can fine-tune specific code segments that aren't already optimized by libraries like TensorFlow or NumPy.
 This allows you to harness the power of C-level optimizations for areas of your code that are computationally expensive but still need custom handling.

-For more detailed examples and performance benchmarks, see the full Medium article (add link).
+For more detailed examples and performance benchmarks, see the full [Medium article](add link).

 ## Conclusion
 I am very proud of this project and its goal.
 I hope to bridge the performance gap between Python and C while still allowing users to write their Python code as normal.
 This project has several strengths, specifically in allowing users to control exactly which portions of their code get compiled and what parameters are used during compilation.
 This flexibility is huge, as it lets users design their code however they like without worrying that the entire call stack involved in a tagged function will be affected by its compilation rules.